- Off road parking

 Three bedrooms: 2 x double (one with basin), 1 x twin.
 Bathroom with corner bath, shower cubicle, basin & WC.
 Ground floor cloakroom with basin & WC.
 Fitted kitchen.
 Dining room.
 Sitting room with woodburner-effect gas stove.

 Gas central heating with gas stove in sitting room.
 Gas oven & hob, microwave, fridge, dishwasher, washing machine (in cloakroom), TV, DVD, stereo/CD, library of books, games, DVDs.
 Fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
-Roadside parking available in surrounding roads on a first come, first served basis & several public car parks within 30 metres of property (some at extra cost).
-Loading/unloading outside property is permitted.
+Off road parking for 1 car with roadside parking available in surrounding roads on a first come, first served basis & several public car parks within 30 yards of property (some at extra cost).
 Garden with decked area, furniture & BBQ.
 Sorry, no pets & no smoking.
 Shop, pub & restaurants within 2 mins walk.
 Note: A railway line runs next to the property, with infrequent trains.

 - Last minute